Tenedos: Classical period

 During the campaign of Alexander the Great against the Persians, Pharnabazus, the Persian commander, laid siege to Tenedos with a hundred ships and eventually captured it as Alexander could not send a fleet in time to save the island.
 The island's walls were demolished and the islanders had to accept the old treaty with the Persian emperor Artaxerxes II: the Peace of Antalcidas.
 Later, Alexander's commander Hegelochus of Macedon captured the island from the Persians.
 Alexander made an alliance with the people in Tenedos in order to limit the Persian naval power.
 He also took on board 3000 Greek mercenaries and oarsmen from Tenedos in his army and navy.

 The land was not suitable for large-scale grazing or extensive agriculture.
 Local grapes and wines were mentioned in inscriptions and on coins.
 But Pliny and other contemporary writers did not mention grapes and wines at the island.
 Most exports were via sea, and both necessities and luxuries had to imported, again by sea.
 Unlike in Athens, it is unclear whether Tenedos ever had a democracy.
 Marjoram (Oregano) from Tenedos was one of the relishes used in Greek cuisine.

 The Tenedians punished adulterers by cutting off their heads with an axe.
 Aristotle wrote about the social and political structure of Tenedos.
 He found it notable a large part of the populace worked in occupations related to ferries, possibly hundreds in a population of thousands.
 Pausanias noted some common proverbs in Greek originated from customs of the Tenedians.
 "He is a man of Tenedos" was used to allude to a person of unquestionable integrity, and "to cut with the Tenedian axe" was a full and final 'no'.
 Lykophron, writing in the second century BC, referred to the deity Melikertes as the "baby-slayer".
 Xenophon described the Spartans' sacking the place in 389 BC, but being beaten back by an Athenian fleet when trying again two years later.

-In Periplus of Pseudo-Scylax writes that the astronomer Kleostratos (Κλεόστρατος) was from Tenedos.
+The Periplus of Pseudo-Scylax states that the astronomer Kleostratos (Κλεόστρατος) was from Tenedos.